Mehul2410/markdown-frontend/README.md

 ---
 ### Add Env Variables
 *In order to connect to your backend you have to add your env variable in your folder directory*
+ - Create a file name .env add the below key in i
 > NEXTJS_PUBLIC_URL="http:localhost:1337"
 * In Config folder there's a file named index.ts add the "http:localhost:1337" in the or condition *

 ## 💥Boom Congrats!
-Your MarkDown Application is ready. 🎉🍾
+Your MarkDown Application Front-end is ready. 🎉🍾
+## [https://github.com/Mehul2410/markdown-backend] Now lets Setup your backend if not already!